tektutor/openshift-tekton-march-2022/Day3/README.md

     +91 822-000-5626 (WhatsApp)
 </pre>

-# Installing NFS Server in CentOS 7.x
+# ⛹️‍♂️ Lab - Installing NFS Server in CentOS 7.x

 For more detailed instructions, you can refer https://dev.to/prajwalmithun/setup-nfs-server-client-in-linux-and-unix-27id